benfjohnson/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

 We've designed the AvaTax error messages to clearly tell you what went wrong, what you can do about it, and how to proceed.
 You can read a list of <a class="dev-guide-link" href="https://developer.avalara.com/avatax/errors/">all AvaTax REST error codes</a> on the developer website - and each error message contains within it a hyperlink to the page for that specific error.
 Our community forums team monitors all comments on the developer website, so if you see anything confusing, write us a comment - we'd love to improve our documentation!

-When an AvaTax API call produces an error, it responds using the standard <a href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes">HTTP error response codes</a>.
+When an AvaTax API call produces an error, it responds using the standard <a class="dev-guide-link" href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes">HTTP error response codes</a>.
 Response codes between 400 and 499 are called <b>Client Errors</b>, and they indicate that you made a mistake in your API call.
 Response codes between 500 and 599 refer to internal errors within AvaTax itself; each internal error is automatically logged and reported to our development team for triage.

 If your program gets an HTTP response code between 400 and 499, here's how to proceed: